polkadot-fellows/RFCs/text/0003-blockspace-regions.md

 Regions are used to modify the behavior of the parachain backing/availability pipeline.
 The first major change is that parachain candidates submitted to the relay-chain in the `ParasInherent` will be annotated with the `RegionId` that they are intended to occupy.
 Validators and collators do the work of figuring out which blocks are assigned to which regions, lifting the burden of granular scheduling off of the relay chain.

-The **maximum level** of a region at any block number `now` is given by:
+The **maximum consumption** of a region at any block number `now` is given by:
-`maximum_level(now, region) = min(now, end) - start * rate_numerator`
+`maximum_consumption(now, region) = min(now, end) - start * rate`
 If `end` is `None`, it is treated as infinite.

-The **minimum level** of a region at any block number `now` is given by:
+The **minimum consumption** of a region at any block number `now` is given by:
-`minimum_level(now, region) = maximum_level(now - SCHEDULING_LENIENCE, region)`
+`minimum_consumption(now, region) = maximum_consumption(now - SCHEDULING_LENIENCE, region)`

+The **effective consumption** of a region at any block number `now` is the given by:
+`max(region.consumption, minimum_consumption(now, region))`

-A submitted candidate for a parachain P at a block B is accepted if:
+A submitted candidate which uses `p: PartsOf57600` of the core's resources for a parachain P at a block B is accepted if:
   * There is no candidate pending availability for B
-  * The region is not at its explicit maximum count.
-  * maximum_level(now, region) > count * RATE_DENOMINATOR`
+  * effective_consumption(B, region) + p <= maximum` if `maximum` is `Some`
+  * effective_consumption(B, region) + p <= maximum_consumption(B, region)

+How core resource limits are defined is left beyond the scope of this RFC - at the time of writing, all cores have the same resource limits, but this design allows cores to be specialized in their resource limits, with some cores allowing more data, some allowing more granularity or execution time, etc.

-If all of these conditions are met, along with other validity conditions for backed candidates beyond the scope of this RFC, then the candidate is pending availability and the region's count is incremented.
-If the region's count is less than `minimum_level(now, region) / RATE_DENOMINATOR`, the count is set to this value before being incremented.
-If the candidate times out before becoming available, the count is once again decremented.
+If all of these conditions are met, along with other validity conditions for backed candidates beyond the scope of this RFC, then the candidate is pending availability and the region's consumption value is incremented to `effective_consumption(B, region) + p` If the candidate times out before becoming available, the count is reduced by `p`.

 The scheduling lenience allows regions to fall behind their expected tickrate, but bounded to a small maximum.
-This prevents accumulated core debt from being accumulated indefinitely  and spent all at once.
+This prevents accumulated core debt from being accumulated indefinitely and spent when convenient.
+Smoothing system load over short time horizons is desirable, but over infinite time horizons becomes dangerous.

 This RFC introduces a new `HYPERCORES` parameter into the `HostConfiguration` which relay-chain governance uses to manage the parameters of the parachains protocol.
 Hypercores are inspired by technologies such as hyperthreading, to emulate multiple logical cores on a single phsyical core as resources permit.
-Hypercores allow parachains to make up for missed scheduling opportunities.
+Hypercores allow parachains to make up for missed scheduling opportunities, which is important to effectively decouple parachain growth from backing on the relay chain.

 No more than `HYPERCORES_PER_CORE` additional candidates may be backed per core per relay-chain block, and only when hypercores are free, and the total amount of hypercore utilization MUST be no more than `HYPERCORES` per relay-chain block.